 Starting a conversation like this can feel delicate and difficult.
 It is important to think about a good time and place to do this.
 Choose your words carefully.
 The words you use can really make a difference to how the conversation goes.
 Saying something like ‘Hey Grace, I see that you and Romi are getting on really well.
 Maybe we could all sit together at lunch tomorrow?’ may have a better outcome than ‘Why are you and Romi ignoring me and not including me in things?
 The first one is more positive and shows you are still including Grace and being kind.
 The second approach might feel like you are accusing your best friend and her new friend of leaving you out when it is quite possible that they didn’t mean to.
 Practising what you’d like to say before you say it can help you feel more confident.

 It is a good idea to try to positively deal with a situation like this before it makes you feel really sad and stressed.

 "Hope that they start to include you in their conversations eventually"

 This option is ok as long as it isn’t making you feel really really sad or stressed out.
 Sometimes people choose to not say anything because they are scared that it may cause an argument or make things worse.
 It is ok to avoid a conversation about it if you feel ok, but if you don’t it may not be the right thing for you.
 A really good friend would probably want to know you missed them.
-It is possible that a friend like Romi hasn’t noticed that you are sad or even realise you feel left out.
+It is possible that a friend like Romi hasn’t noticed that you are sad or even realised that you feel left out.
 You could try and ask the friend to meet you at break time to hang out.
 You may even want to say it is ok for the new friend to come too.
-This shows that you want to spend time with your best friend and that you are happy to include her new friend too.
+This shows that you want to spend time with your best friend but that you are happy to include her new friend too.